 The First Week

 Rick Simpson recommends beginning with three very small doses each day.
-These doses should be the size of half a grain of rice (1/4 a drop of RSO), taken about every eight hours.
-One in the morning, one around noon, and one at night.
+This RSO dosage should be the size of half a grain of rice (1/4 a drop of RSO tincture), taken about every eight hours: One in the morning, one around noon, and one at night.

 After the first week, double the dose every four days.
 Most people will take three to five weeks to reach the maximum dosages of one gram of RSO per day.